zeek/zeek/doc/scripting/index.rst

 While much of the script relates to the actual detection, the parts specific to the Notice Framework are actually quite interesting in themselves.
 On line 12 the script's ``export`` block adds the value ``SSH::Interesting_Hostname_Login`` to the enumerable constant ``Notice::Type`` to indicate to the Bro core that a new type of notice is being defined.
 The script then calls ``NOTICE()`` and defines the ``$note``, ``$msg``, ``$sub`` and ``$conn`` fields.
 Line 39 also includes a ternary if statement that modifies the ``$msg`` text depending on whether the host is a local address and whether it is the client or the server.
 This use of ``fmt()`` and a ternary operators is a concise way to lend readability to the notices that are generated without the need for branching ``if`` statements that each raise a specific notice.

+The opt-in system for notices is managed through writing ``Notice::policy`` hooks.
+A ``Notice::policy`` hook takes as its argument a ``Notice::Info`` which will hold the same information your script provided in its call to ``NOTICE()``.
+With access to the ``Notice::Info`` record for a specific notice you can include predicates in your hook to alter the Policy for handling notices on your system.
+The simplest kind of ``Notice::policy`` hooks simply check the value of ``$note`` in the ``Notice::Info`` record being passed into the hook and performing an action based on the answer.
+The hook below adds the ``Notice::ACTION_EMAIL`` action for the SSH::Interesting_Hostname_Login notice raised in the interesting-hostnames.bro script.

+Much like event handlers, it's possible to have multiple Notice::policy hooks for the same Notice.